Ideas that Shape the World

 Liberal democracies, more than any other known system of governance, create the conditions by which citizens enjoy high levels of peace, freedom, and prosperity.
 The Liberalism, Pluralism, and Democracy focus area explores the norms, institutions, and current challenges to the liberal order, especially polarization, social trust, and growing illiberalism at both ends of the ideological spectrum.

 Freedoms of speech, thought, and expression are foundational to liberal democratic societies and drive the growth of knowledge, innovation, and social progress.
 The Free Speech and Open Inquiry focus area explores new and increasingly complex challenges to free speech, from illiberal political movements to sweeping technological change.
-Such challenges require fresh thinking on how best to ensure that thriving debate and intellectual progress continue to improve individual lives and societies.
+Such challenges require fresh thinking and civil discourse on how best to ensure that thriving debate and intellectual progress continue to improve individual lives and societies.

 Liberal principles of individual freedom, universal human dignity, and equality under the law have driven human betterment whenever and wherever these ideas have taken root.
 Today, these principles still have work to do in eliminating the moral, social, and legal injustices borne by racial and ethnic minorities.
 The Race in America focus area investigates the breadth and depth of the liberal commitment to racial equality and the impacts of racism on American institutions throughout its history and seeks to support practical policy research that enables measurable progress toward ensuring that all people enjoy the rights, protections, and opportunities of a free society.